yugabyte/yugabyte-db/docs/content/latest/architecture/2dc-deployments.md

 showAsideToc: true
 ---

-YugabyteDB provides synchronous replication of data in clusters dispersed across multiple (three or more) data centers, leveraging the Raft consensus algorithm to achieve enhanced high availability and performance.
-But many use cases and smaller enterprise applications do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
-For these needs, YugabyteDB supports two data center (2DC) deployments, which use asynchronous replication built on top of [change data capture (CDC)](../../architecture/cdc-architecture) in DocDB.
+YugabyteDB provides synchronous replication of data in clusters dispersed across multiple (three or more) data centers by leveraging the Raft consensus algorithm to achieve enhanced high availability and performance.
+However, many use cases and smaller enterprise applications do not require synchronous replication or justify the additional complexity and operation costs associated with managing three or more data centers.
+For these needs, YugabyteDB also supports two data center (2DC) deployments, which use asynchronous replication built on top of [change data capture (CDC)](../../architecture/cdc-architecture) in DocDB.

-For details about deploying a 2DC deployment, see [Replicate between two data centers](../../deploy/replicate-2dc).
+For details about configuring a 2DC deployment, see [Replicate between two data centers](../../deploy/replicate-2dc).

 {{< note title="Note" >}}

 In the following sections, the terms "cluster" and "universe" will be used interchangeably, assuming that each YugabyteDB universe is deployed in a single data center.

 {{< /note >}}

-## YugabyteDB support for two data center (2DC) deployments

 Two data center (2DC) deployments with YugabyteDB include support for the following features: